Like us on Facebook

 Theme song or lullaby?

 Jeopardy!‘s theme song is one of the best-known game show tracks.
-It was written by the show’s creator, Merv Griffin, and has a unique origin story: he used it as a lullaby to help his five-year-old son, Tony, fall asleep.
-It was written in less than a minute, according to an interview Griffin gave to the New York Times.
+It was written by the show’s creator, Merv Griffin, and has a unique origin story: he used it as a lullaby to help his five-year-old son fall asleep.
+The tune was written in less than one minute, according to an interview Griffin gave to The New York Times.

-Chances of appearing on the show are pretty low
+Chances of appearing on Jeopardy! are pretty low

 Photo Credit: Amanda Edwards / Getty Images